-Each candidate seeking the MM Degree in Collaborative Piano Performance must enroll in the course, MUS 6131 and present a Graduate Recital.
+Each candidate seeking the MM Degree in Piano Performance must enroll in the course, MUS 6131 and present a Graduate Recital.
 The student is responsible for establishing the date and time of the degree recital in consultation with the major applied teacher and the Music Graduate Program Director.
 The student must schedule the recital at the beginning of the fall semester each year, whether the recital will take place in the fall or spring semester.
 The student must notify the Music Graduate Program Director as soon as the recital is scheduled, at least six weeks prior to the performance.
 The reviewing committee will consist of the major applied teacher, two additional applied teachers from the student's performance area, and two members of the Graduate Curriculum Committee.
 The Music Graduate Program Director is responsible for assigning the reviewing committee.
 The examining committee must be informed of the time and place of the recital at least two weeks prior to the event.

-The recital must include fifty minutes of music.
+The recital must include fity minutes of music.
 The recital repertoire will include literature from three or more stylistic periods.
-Solo piano, vocal music, instrumental music, and/or chamber music may be included.
 The major applied teacher will approve the content of the recital program.
 A typed program with times for all selections along with notes will be provided by the student, which will be turned in for grading at least two weeks prior to the recital hearing.